novinary/Web-AsyncRedux1-Guided-Project/readme.md

         }
       ]
     ```
-  * POST /quotes endpoint, expecting this request body:
+  * POST /quotes endpoint, expecting a request body of this shape:
     ```javascript
       {
         "author": "Gabriel",